 - 3.20 Recreational uses of the River at this location include fishing and boating, as it provides access to the Selby Canal and Calder Navigation upstream of the Site.
 The River is considered to be a water resource receptor of high importance with respect to these uses. - 3.21 Two cofferdams will be constructed in the River Aire to divert the flow away from the in-stream construction areas at the cooling water abstraction and discharge points, to allow construction activities to take place safely.
 Maintaining a dry channel bed in the areas of in-channel working will help to reduce overall channel disturbance and sediment generation. - 3.22 It is likely the cofferdams will be constructed using steel sheet piles supported by internal braces and cross braces.
 Construction of the cofferdams will be timed to avoid sensitive times of the year with regards to biodiversity (i.e. avoiding the main salmonid migratory season of October to December) and flood risk (i.e. they will be installed during the drier, summer months). - 3.23 A cofferdam will be required at the cooling water discharge point for a continuous period of up to six months.
 The cofferdam will be designed to minimise changes in riverbed and bank erosion and toe scour over the duration of its use, and the duration of the cofferdam being in place will also be minimised to reduce the potential for erosion and scour impacts (as well as flood risk impacts).
 Measures will also be put in place to manage contamination risk and sediment build up, that might otherwise have a significant effect on recreation and use of the River.
-A Framework CEMP (Appendix 5A ES Volume 3 Application Document Ref.
-6.4.3) is included with the Application, which is secured by Requirement 18 of the draft DCO. - 3.24 The assessment concludes that the only potentially significant (moderate) adverse effect that could occur would be a potential increase in flood risk during the short term use of the cofferdam, if this was to coincide with high water levels in the river channel.
+A Framework CEMP (Appendix 5A ES Volume 3 Document Ref.
+6.4.3) is included with the Application, which is secured by Requirement 18 of the draft DCO.
+A method statement must also be submitted to the MMO at least 6 weeks prior to the commencement of the licensed activities (pursuant to Condition 11, Part 3 of the Deemed Marine Licence included at Schedule 13 of the draft DCO). - 3.24 The assessment concludes that the only potentially significant (moderate) adverse effect that could occur would be a potential increase in flood risk during the short term use of the cofferdam, if this was to coincide with high water levels in the river channel.
 The risk of this effect occurring will be minimised by reducing the duration of the cofferdams being present in the River and by only installing them during the summer when flows in the River are generally lower. - 3.25 It is agreed that the conclusions of the assessment is accurate and that only one single potentially significant impact has been identified, which would be mitigated by the measures proposed.